Ana Cheri Flaunts Curvaceous Figure, Brandishes Golden Lasso In Sizzling Wonder Woman Cosplay

 Her legs looked spectacular in a pair of vinyl knee-high stiletto boots with matching gold accents.
 She spun, crouched, and undulated in them with grace and ease.

 Ana’s Wonder Woman costume would not be complete without the appropriate accessories.
-She had a gold crown with a red star slipped into the front of her hair as well as two thick armbands around both wrists.
+She had a gold tiara with a red star slipped into the front of her hair, as well as two thick armbands around both wrists.
 During the short clip, she also brandished both the Lasso of Truth and a large section of steel chain.

 When she was not twirling the Lasso, it was tied around her slender waist and the ends trailed down between her thighs.

-Ana’s dedicated Instagram followers were quick to flood the comments section with their adoration for the sexy cosplay, as well as to respond to her question in the caption, in which she inquired about viewers’ favorite superheros.
+Ana’s dedicated Instagram followers were quick to flood the comments section with their adoration for the sexy cosplay, as well as to respond to her question in the caption, in which she inquired about her viewers favorite superheroes.
 Batman seemed to be a common answer, although in this particular situation, he trailed far behind the clear winner.

 “You could totally play Wonder Woman,” declared one fan.